Pull to refresh

 New Capabilities

 Stanford and Arc Institute researchers used an AI called Evo to write genetic code for 302 bacteriophage viruses from scratch.
 Sixteen of them worked—they replicated, killed bacteria, and some even outperformed the natural virus they were modeled on.
-It's the first time a machine has successfully designed complete, functional genomes without human guidance on what genes to include or how to arrange them.
+It's the first time a machine has designed complete, functional genomes without human input on gene selection or arrangement.